1854books/the1854project/README.md

 ## Contributors

-**Kalpit Parikh** is an independent researcher in New Jersey specializing in modern history of India.
+**Kalpit Parikh** is an independent researcher in New Jersey specializing in history of Indology.

 ## Credits